22-2/obsidian-in-memory-note/README.md

 ## How It Works

+This plugin offers two distinct temporary note types:

+*   **Sandbox Note**: This is a **session-persistent scratchpad**.
+Its content is shared across all Sandbox Note tabs and is saved within the plugin's data, allowing it to persist even if you close and reopen Obsidian (with auto-save enabled).
+Useful for ongoing thoughts you don't want to save as a file but also don't want to lose quickly.

+*   **In-Memory Note**: This is a **truly ephemeral scratchpad**.
+Each In-Memory Note tab is independent, and its content is **permanently discarded** when the tab is closed or Obsidian is restarted.
+Perfect for quick calculations, fleeting ideas, or anything you want gone without a trace.

+**Common features for both:**

-*   **No Files Created**: Write freely without making new `.md` files.
+*   **No Files Created**: Write freely without making new `.md` files in your vault.
-*   **Familiar Editor**: Works like Obsidian's own editor.
-Markdown, links, and commands are mostly supported.
+*   **Familiar Editor**: Works just like Obsidian's own markdown editor, supporting markdown, links, and commands.
-*   **Safe for Your Session**: Your Sandbox Note content stays safe as long as Obsidian is open.
-Close a tab by accident?
-Just open a new one to get your text back.
-In-Memory Notes, however, are gone when you close their tab.

 ## How to Use